authindicators/rfc-brand-indicators-for-message-identification/README.md

    between these different preferences, BIMI defines and uses [selectors]{#selectors}.
-Senders declare which selector to use for a given message by specifying the selector in an optional BIMI-Selector header (#bimi-selector).
+Senders declare which selector to use for a given message by specifying the selector in an optional BIMI-Selector

+Blank, et al.             Expires 6 March 2024                 [Page 10]

+Internet-Draft                    BIMI                    September 2023

+   header (#bimi-selector).

    For example, the Domain Owner of "example.com" would post BIMI policy in a TXT record at "default._bimi.example.com".
-Similarly, a Mail Receiver wishing to query for BIMI policy regarding mail with an RFC5322.From Author Domain of "example.com" and a selector "default"
+Similarly, a Mail Receiver wishing to query for BIMI policy regarding mail with an RFC5322.From Author Domain of "example.com" and a selector "default" (the default) would query the TXT record located at the subdomain of "default._bimi.example.com".

-Blank, et al.           Expires 19 February 2024               [Page 10]

-Internet-Draft                    BIMI                       August 2023

-   (the default) would query the TXT record located at the subdomain of "default._bimi.example.com".
 The DNS-based BIMI policy record is referred to as the "BIMI Assertion Record" or "Assertion Record".